 When trying to decide which national parks to visit in Sri Lanka, I choose Yala for one reason: leopards!
 I hoped that on a new continent, they would not continue to elude me and be into playing games!

 I saw one leopard the first time, three leopards (a mother and her cubs) the second time and two leopards the third time!
 My luck was truly incredible!
-Dave and Deb from The Planet D were also fortunate enough to spot a leopard in Yala, while Sherry from Otts World, had no such luck spotting a leopard and other wildlife.
+Not everyone is lucky though.
+My friend Sherry from Otts World, had no such luck spotting a leopard.

 I will admit that the first sighting was far away.
 Even with our guide pointing him out to me in the tree approximately 30 meters away, it still took me about 10 minutes before I could find it.
-Here’s what he looked like:

 The leopard cub was in a tree just a few meters from the road and we were one of the first jeeps to arrive.
-Despite being so close, he was still difficult to see as he was so well hidden by the leaves:
+Despite being so close, he was still difficult to see as he was so well hidden by the leaves.

-Tourism is just returning to Sri Lanka after a long civil war and there’s much to be learned from both sides, and as eco-tourists we also have a responsibility.
-It’s in the best interest of wildlife and Sri Lankans if can ensure that future generations will can have the same incredible leopard spotting opportunities that I had, which was honestly one of the most AAAAMAZING wildlife encounters I have ever had!
+Tourism is just returning to Sri Lanka after a long civil war. here’s much to be learned from both sides.
+As such, as eco-tourists we also have a responsibility.
+It’s in the best interest of wildlife and Sri Lankans if can ensure that future generations will have the same incredible leopard spotting opportunities that I had.
+It was honestly one of the most AAAAMAZING wildlife encounters I have ever had!